hdShang/arxiv-daily/docs/cs-CL/2025-08-04/papers/250801977v2-tibstc-cot-a-multi-domain-instruction-dataset-for-chain-of-thought-r.md

 ---
 layout: default
-title: TIBSTC-CoT: A Multi-Domain Instruction Dataset for Chain-of-Thought Reasoning in Language Models
+title: "TIBSTC-CoT: A Multi-Domain Instruction Dataset for Chain-of-Thought Reasoning in Language Models"
 ---

 # TIBSTC-CoT: A Multi-Domain Instruction Dataset for Chain-of-Thought Reasoning in Language Models